 Welcome to the National Defense Industrial Association (NDIA) web site.
 Here's a thumbnail sketch of who we are and what we offer.

-ADVOCATE: Cutting-edge technology and superior weapons, equipment, training, and support for the War-Fighter and First Responder
+POLICY: Promote cutting-edge technology and superior weapons, equipment, training, and support for the War-Fighter and First Responder

 PROMOTE: A vigorous, responsive, Government – Industry National Security Team